JitsuJournal/API/README.md

 Congratulations!
 You're now ready to start contributing to JitsuJournal's API!

 ## Pull Requests
-When you are done making changes on your fork (or branch), you an open a pull request to merge changes with the main branch.
+When you are done making changes on your fork (or branch), you can open a pull request to merge changes with the main branch.

 Follow [PEP 8](https://peps.python.org/pep-0008/) for making your code easy to review and merge:
-- Cammel case for variables
+- Camel case for variables
 - Underscore notation for functions and classes
 - Uppercase names for constants
 - Pop off with comments!